Devonian and Pleistocene Fossils at the Allegany Museum

 Devonian fossil deposits lie just a few miles from the museum, along the bike and train route linking Cumberland with Frostburg.
 These small sponges, corals, trilobites, clam-like brachiopods, and snail-like gastropods are 419 to 358 million years old.

-The construction of the Cumberland-Frostburg train in the early 1900s uncovered a cave full of Pleistocene Era fossils, one of the richest fossil finds in the Eastern United States .
-The Pleistocene Era, marked by the last Ice Age, lasted from about 2.5 million years ago until around 11,000 years ago.
+The area has one the richest Pleistocene Era fossil deposits in the Eastern United States .
+The Pleistocene Era lasted from about 2.5 million years ago until 11,000 years ago.
 During that time, animals including the sabre-tooth cat, cave bear, and mastadon roamed eastern North America.
-Many of these species became extinct at the end of the Ice Age.
-The cave was excavated by researchers from the Smithsonian and, while key fossils were taken to Washington DC, some remain in the museum’s collections, including examples of cave bear (Ursus Americanus), peccary (Platygonus Vetus), porcupine (Erethizon dorsatum), wolf (Canis armbrusteri), and hare (Lepas Americanus).
+Allegany Museum houses fossils of cave bear (Ursus Americanus), peccary (Platygonus Vetus), porcupine (Erethizon dorsatum), wolf (Canis armbrusteri), and hare (Lepas Americanus).

 Allegany Museum is open Tuesday- Saturday 10 to 4, and Sundays 1-4, at 3 Pershing St Cumberland MD 21502.
 Call 301.777.7200 Visit alleganymuseum.org